cronop-io/cronop-io.github.io/posts/_posts/2020-05-09-protostar-stack5.md

 ```

 2. The file is an `ELF 32-bit LSB executable, Intel 80386`.
 Elf is the file format, 32-bit is the word size, LSB means that least significant bytes first (Little endian) and Intel 80386 (x86) is the instruction set used.
 3. The file has symbols, as indicated by the `not stripped` attribute.
-This is particularly helpful as we can see the original variables and function names during the debug/analysis process.
+This is particularly helpful as it is possible to see the original variables and function names during the debug/analysis process.
 4. The file uses shared libraries, as it is dynamically linked.
-This means that it uses existing libraries in our system as part of its execution.
-This is helpful as it helps to identify common libraries used in the binary.
+It uses existing libraries in the system as part of its execution.
+This helps to identify standard functions used in the binary.

-By checking the program headers of our binary it is possible to see that the stack is marked as executable.
+By checking the headers of the binary it is possible to see that the stack is marked as executable.
 This is an indication that we could use the stack to store arbitrary code that can be executed directly if control flow of the binary is hijacked (Arbitrary code execution is commonly used to gain control of a victim's machine):
 ```bash
 $ readelf -l stack5
 ...